polyrhythm-project/polyrhythm-website/doc/index.md

    - Non-formulaic comments can be written as well, noting issues with editions, exceptions to protocol, or other information that may be useful for researchers, validators, or proofreaders in the future.

 </details>

-[^1]: If the theme and variations is a movement in a multi-movement work, then we will treat the entirety as SWFU; if it is a single movement work, then we will treat the relevant _theme_ or _variation_ as the SWFU.